 Many of us have heard about Jainism or Jain Religion at some point in our lives.
-But do we really know what Jain Dharm or Jainism is ?
+But do we really know what Jain Dharma or Jainism is?
 Through the series of “BASICS OF JAINISM”.
 We will learn a lot of things about Jainism.

 Before diving into topic, lets cover a small history about Lord Mahavira, who gave this teaching.